entropyxyz/entropy-docs/docs/guides/use-the-explorer.md

     ![Front-page with dropdown highlighted.](./images/front-page.png)

-1. In the sidebar open, scroll down and select the **Development** dropdown.
+1. In the sidebar, select the **Development** dropdown.
-1. Within the **custom endpoint** field enter the address for the network you want to connect to:
+1. Within the **custom endpoint** field, enter the address for the network you want to connect to:

     ```plaintext
     # Testnet